 +Walter’s church was a small building that had formerly been a convenience store.
 Before I met him, the roof had leaked badly, doing a lot of damage.
 By the time we met him, +Walter had already restored the building itself, but the small electronic organ no longer worked.
 Kathryn, my wife, cleaned the workings of the organ and restored it to playing order.
 She became our organist.
 We had such fun each Sunday gathering there to pray and sing.

 Along with fellowship came a growing understanding of the mindset of some early church Fathers.
-Eastern Orthodox are certainly not the only Christians who understand such ideas as theosis, humility, compassion, and service, but their writings connected with me deeply when I was ready to learn.
-I was moved by the challenge to live a life of self-awareness and humility.
-For example, we can say this about humility without confusing it with humiliation, because God himself did as much for us:
+Ideas such as theosis, humility, compassion, and service connected with me deeply at a time when I was ready to learn.
+The challenge to live a life of self-awareness and humility was moving to me.

 The humble lay aside all vanity and conceit in the service of the least of God’s creatures, and to consider no good act as beneath one’s dignity and honor. [oca.org]

 Both +Walter and Larry went to be with the Lord in 1993.
 I continued the church under the omophorion of the bishop in Tennessee who had been +Walter’s chief consecrator.
 We were not connected to a major, widely recognized Orthodox jurisdiction.
-And, our group was very tiny then, as most of our (already small) congregation had known +Walter through his law practice and left when that ended.
-Not long after I attended a synodal gathering in October 1996, my employer gave me a new assignment that would require overseas travel for years, forever expanding my view of the world.
-For purely practical reasons, we stopped operating our little church sometime after that assignment began.
+And, our local group was very tiny.
+Most of our (already small) congregation had known +Walter through his law practice and left when that ended.
+Not long after October 1996, when I attended a synodal gathering in Tennessee, my employer gave me a new assignment that would include years of overseas travel.
+For purely practical reasons, we stopped operating our little church.

 My simple view of religion